rikhuijzer/blog/posts/predicates.md

 title = "Predicates and reproducibility" published = "11 May 2020"
-tags = ["reproducibility", "statistics"] rss = "Thinking about the layers above statistics."
+tags = ["reproducibility", "statistics"] description = "Thinking about the layers above statistics."
 +++

 While reading texts on statistics and meta-science I kept noticing vagueness.